eddsteel/feed-filter/README.md

-# Feed Filter
+# Feed Filter Proxy

-Proxy atom feeds, applying filters to their contents.
+Proxy atom/rss feeds, applying filters to their contents.
 Filter out items, but include all original data for the channel, and all remaining items.

+Supports redirects and conditional gets and not much else.

 [![Build Status](https://travis-ci.org/eddsteel/feed-filter.svg?branch=master)](https://travis-ci.org/eddsteel/feed-filter)